siddBanPsu/academic-kickstart/content/post/telegram-bot-heroku/index.md

 1. Information on **Statistics** of each country. {{< hl >}}For example: deaths, new cases, recovered, etc.{{< /hl >}}
 2. **Categorized news**, such that I can follow news specific to each topic. {{< hl >}}For example, new cases in countries, progress on drugs or vaccine, etc. {{< /hl >}}

 The [Worldometer website](https://www.worldometers.info/coronavirus/#countries) provides amazing information on the first one.
-For the second, I found that [NewsApi.org](https://newsapi.org/) provides a great API (_maximum of 500 API Calls per day_) for free if your application is not used for non-commercial purposes.
+For the second, I found that [NewsApi.org](https://newsapi.org/) provides a great API (_maximum of 500 API Calls per day_) for free if your application is not used for commercial purposes.

 ### Main Steps ###